marijnh/blog/_posts/2012-09-18-browser-input-reading.md

 updating the value during a selection drag, but only when the drag is finished.

+*Update*: It turned out to be easy to wire up CodeMirror to perform the same trick as ACE—only putting in the whole selection when a cut or copy happens—but only do it when the selection is actually big, and we're on a browser that fires `copy` and `cut` events.
+For small selections, the X Windows menu will still work, yet the pathological case of select-all in a huge doc is only costly when the resulting selection is copied.

 ## Noticing input

 So the hidden textarea contains the current selection, and has its